Cincinnati State Surge Athletics

 2013-2014 Year in Review

-The 2013-14 athletics year at Cincinnati State is not over, as witnessed by the weekly successes of the Surge golf team, but the athletic program has already boasted success in competition and in the classroom.
+The 2013-14 athletics year at Cincinnati State proved to be a season which boasted success in competition and in the classroom.

-Three of Cincinnati State’s teams—men’s soccer, women’s basketball and men’s basketball—advanced to the NJCAA national championships of their respective post-season tournaments.
-Women’s soccer, which advanced to the regional final, narrowly missed becoming a fourth member of that elite group.
+Four of Cincinnati State’s teams—men’s soccer, women’s basketball, men’s basketball, and men's golf—advanced to the NJCAA national championships of their respective post-season tournaments.
+Women’s soccer, which advanced to the regional final, narrowly missed becoming a fifth member of that elite group.

-Cincinnati State is one of only six NJCAA colleges to send teams to three national championships.
+Cincinnati State is one of only eleven NJCAA colleges to send teams to four national championships.

 Three Cincinnati State student-athletes were selected as OCCAC most outstanding performers in their sports and a total of 20 received all-conference honors.
-The Surge also had 13 receive all-region honors and had four NJCAA All-Americans—Liam Doyle (men’s soccer), Julie Martin (women’s soccer), Winston Grays (men’s basketball) and Phylicia Johnson (women’s basketball).
+The Surge also had 17 receive all-region honors and had seven NJCAA All-Americans—Liam Doyle (men’s soccer), Julie Martin (women’s soccer), Winston Grays (men’s basketball), Phylicia Johnson (women’s basketball), Matt Nickoson (golf), Taylor Suggs (golf) and Jeff Wray (golf).

 Academically, 39 Cincinnati State student-athletes—43 percent—were named Surge Scholar Athletes for the Fall Semester, having grade point averages of 3.0 or better while passing at least 12 semester hours.
 Seventeen had GPAs of 3.5 or better, qualifying for the college’s Dean’s List, and three posted perfect 4.0s.

-It is projected that 22 of the program’s 27 sophomore student-athletes will graduate at the end of the Spring or Summer semester terms.
+22 of the program’s 27 sophomore student-athletes have graduated after the Spring or will graduate at the conclusion of the Summer semester.
 12 have already accepted offers to play at the NCAA Div.
 I level next season.
 7 will play Div.
 II and others will make their decisions on where to play later on this summer.

 Men's soccer finished the season with an 18-2-2 record while claiming the OCCAC & Region XII titles.